railsbridge-boston/railsbridge-boston/views/curriculum/deploy_to_heroku.markdown

 1. Tell git about it (`git add .`)
 1. Commit your changes (`git commit -m "made some change"`)
 1. Deploy your changes (`git push heroku master`)
-1. If you added anything new in your db/migrate/ folder, rake your database on heroku (`heroku run rake db:migrate`)
+1. If you added anything new in your db/migrate/ folder, rake your database on heroku (`heroku run:detached rake db:migrate`)
 1. Boom!
 Your changes are live!
 1. Repeat